CONTENTS:

 3. THE TRIPLET SYSTEM (Recommended Structure)

 3.1 DEFINITION.
-Subject to Academy case-by-case approval, the Student Triplets’ System (“STS”) shall be implemented.
-The STS is defined as a triad of Students who rotate through three distinct roles in a fixed sequence.
+Subject to Academy case-by-case approval, the Student Triplets’ System (hereafter “TS”) shall be implemented.
+The TS is defined as a triad of Students who rotate through three distinct roles in a fixed sequence.

 3.2 ENROLLMENT and STRUCTURE.
 Students must share the same locality and group up before they enroll – the Academy’s only assistance shall be providing the Network for finding study partners as well as mechanics.
 The rotational structure is as follows: